 Play with the Call to Action (BUY) Button

 The next thing to work with is the “call to action” button that the receiver can click on.
-The size the color and the position of this crucial element can make a difference between the receiver buying the product or moving on to the next email.
-Try to place this at the top of the page, or the lower left corner, center of the page, right below the image etc.
+The size the color and position of this crucial element can make a difference between the receiver buying the product or moving on to the next email.
+Try to place this at the top of the page, or the lower-left corner, the center of the page, right below the image, etc.

 Figure 1: Comparison of email campaigns by subject line

-The current trend of cloud based services offers a very effective solution.
-In a future blog I will review the characteristics of a database engine which is most suitable to the marketing activities.
-Do you need a columnar or a row oriented database engine, a massively parallel database engine?
+The current trend of cloud-based services offers a very effective solution.
+In a future blog, I will review the characteristics of a database engine that is most suitable for marketing activities.
+Do you need a columnar or a row-oriented database engine, a massively parallel database engine?
 The database technology does uniquely differentiate the marketing analytics solution.

 Whatever be your business, you can leverage Express Analytics’ customer data platform Oyster to analyze your customer feedback.
 To know how to take that first step in the process, press on the tab below.